deep-entertainment/safehouse/design/gdd.md

 *JACOB* was a witness of another murder by *IGINO* killing an opposing drug dealer called Derek Cole eighteen years ago.
 He was found strangled while in witness protection.
 The death was labeled suicide, although it was staged by *CALVIN*.

-*CALVIN* weaves in the story of *JACOB* to scare *MARJORIE*, leaving scary notes and staging scary events.
-Jacob isn't actually seen in the game, but a picture of him could maybe be inserted in a report that *MARJORIE* finds online.
+*CALVIN* weaves in the story of *JACOB* to scare [[marjorie]], leaving scary notes and staging scary events.
+Jacob isn't actually seen in the game, but a picture of him could maybe be inserted in a report that [[marjorie]] finds online.

 - Age: 16